SlobodanBobi/CypresAirTicketTest/README.md

 This is a scenario for getting the first ticket price from https://airmalta.com/en-mt
-Origin: Vienna; Destination: Malta the test is created with Cypress
+Origin: Vienna; Destination: Malta

+The test is created with Cypress
 written in Typescript
 # CypresAirTicketTest